-Operational state of DOWN for all VLAN member ports will bring VLAN interface LOWERLAYERDOWN state, Quagga zebra should have handled the state change properly for routing.
+Operational state of DOWN for all VLAN member ports will bring VLAN interface LOWERLAYERDOWN state.
+By default Linux and Quagga zebra treat the interface as UP for routing, with line protocol detection disabled.
+If autostate is enabled, VLAN interface also goes down with all members in down state.

 SAI Dot1Q bridge model will be used for the VLAN setup.